-- Very difficult to add logic to or increase performance of legacy systems. - Utilization of expensive legacy systems is optimized. - Therefore, want to off-load transformation cycles to open systems environment. - This often requires new skill sets. - Need efficient and easy way to deal with incompatible mainframe data formats.
+- Very difficult to add logic to or increase performance of legacy systems. - Utilization of expensive legacy systems is optimized. - Therefore, want to off-load transformation cycles to open systems environment. - This often requires new skill sets.

 Legacy systems typically mean mainframe type systems that are very expensive to buy and operate.
 We are talking about CPU cycles as well as storage, but mainly computing CPU cycles.
 The mainframe machines are usually 110% utilized in most businesses.
 The reason being, businesses want the "most bang for the buck", so they keep on putting more and more load on the machines.